Open-Cascade-SAS/OCCT/dox/technical_overview/technical_overview.md

     Standard_Boolean HasAttribute = aLabel.Find(anID,anAttribute);
 ~~~~

 ### Function Attributes

 A model consists of data and algorithms manipulating with data.
 OCAF attributes store data.
-A Function attribute stores data corresponding to a Function (see the white paper <a href="occt_ocaf_functionmechanism_wp.html"> Application Framework Function Mechanism </a>).
+A Function attribute stores data corresponding to a Function (see the white paper @ref occt_user_guides__ocaf_functionmechanism_wp "Application Framework Function Mechanism").
 This mechanism manipulates with algorithms computing the model in the optimal way following the modifications.

 @subsection OCCT_TOVW_SECTION_7_3 Persistent Data Storage

-There are three schemas of persistence, which you can use to store and retrieve OCAF data (documents):
+There are three schemes of persistence, which you can use to store and retrieve OCAF data (documents):

   * <i> Standard</i> persistence schema, compatible with previous OCAF applications
   * <i> XmlOcaf</i> persistence, allowing the storage of all OCAF data in XML form